 Support & Community

 Magento’s client support cannot match with Shopify’s.
 Shopify does an excellent job by providing 24/7 support via phone, live chat, and email.
 Shopify supports often gives you the answer instantly.
-Meanwhile, Magento doesn’t have 24/7 phone support and even other support option charge fee.
-The advice for Magento 2 users is to get the support from the Magento 2 community which is so large and bustle.
+Meanwhile, Magento doesn’t have 24/7 phone support, and even other support options charge a fee.
+The advice for Magento 2 users is to get support from the Magento 2 community which is so large and bustle.
 They already answer almost every Magento-related question.

-Both platforms have its pros and cons.
+Both platforms have their pros and cons.
 But to choose the better one between Shopify vs Magento is really up to your situation.
-For example your strategic plan, what your product is, resources, size of business.
-For small-size to middle-size business, both Shopify and Magento Open source are good for you.
+For example, your strategic plan, what your product is, resources, size of business.
+For small-size to middle-size businesses, both Shopify and Magento are good for you.